nintendoSwitch12/NintendoSwitchGameHacking/Analysis/Games/Game_Operation/README.md

 - gsys::SystemTask::preCalc_
 - gsys::SystemTask::drawTV_

-Functions called in this Delegate are functions related to graphic rendering.

-gsys is presumed to be an abbreviation for graphic system
+Functions called by Delegate are related to graphic rendering (gsys is presumed to be an abbreviation for graphic system)

 ## sead::Delegate<sead::CalculateTask>